DiPPS: Differentially Private Propensity Scores for Bias Correction: Introduction

 For this reason, big efforts are undertaken to convince more individuals to participate in studies \cite{de2005evaluation}.
 A particularly convincing argument for participation might be the promise of local differential privacy.
 Users might be more willing to share, e.g., a scalar differentially private value than a full plain\hyp text vector with information about themselves \cite{warner1965randomized}.
+A meta-analysis by \citet{lensvelt2005meta} based on \(38\) studies shows that individuals are more prone to providing correct answers to survey questions when given a differential privacy guarantee via the randomized response mechanism \cite{warner1965randomized}.
 Companies such as Google \cite{erlingsson2014rappor}, Apple \shortcite{apple2017learning} and Microsoft \cite{ding2017collecting} have recognized this potential and implemented data collection mechanisms in their products that provide local differential privacy.

-In this paper, we assume that there are two sets of individuals: participants, to whose data we have full access, and non-participants, to whose data we only have locally differentially private access (for individuals to whose data we do not even have locally differentially private access, see 'Problem Definition').
+In this paper, we assume that there are two sets of individuals: participants, to whose data we have full access, and non-participants, to whose data we only have locally differentially private access (for individuals to whose data we do not even have locally differentially private access, see `Problem Definition').
 Our method, Differentially Private Propensity Scores for Bias Correction (\textit{DiPPS}), uses the differentially private access to the non-participants' data to estimate the data distribution of all individuals.
 It reduces the participation bias that would occur from using only the participants' data for drawing conclusions about the entire population.
 Our method can even be used when there exist no participants; then, the participant data is replaced by a proxy dataset, and only the non\hyp participants' data distribution is approximated.
 The differentially private value that the non\hyp participants share with the data analyst is the value of a single categorical variable and requires only one round of communication.
 This makes \textit{DiPPS} suitable even for offline settings such as offline surveys, and further makes it easy to explain what data is shared and how privacy is preserved to laymen.

 \xhdr{Overview of \textit{DiPPS}} Our method consists of three main steps. \begin{enumerate} \item First, a clustering model is trained on the participant data.
 This model transforms each data point into a probability distribution over a finite number of classes.
 In our case, this is a probabilistic clustering model, but other implementations such as dimensionality reduction models are possible as well. \item Then, this model is shipped to the non\hyp participants.
 They apply the clustering model to their data and sample a single value from the resulting probability distribution in a locally differentially private way.
 Afterwards, they return this value. \item In the last step, the values returned by the non\hyp participants are used to estimate the propensity of each of the participants' data points to be indeed part of the participant dataset.
 These propensity scores are then used to reweight the participant data points to either model the distribution of all individuals, or the distribution of only the non\hyp participants in the case of a proxy dataset. \end{enumerate} The non\hyp participants are guaranteed local differential privacy: